GuillaumeSotton/CNN_Fruits-360/README.md

 # Welcome on my CNN project (M2 Bioinformatics Bordeaux)
-Design a convolutional neural network to classify the Fruits-360 dataset
+Design a convolutional neural network to classify the Fruits-360 dataset The program was made thanks to PyTorch library.

 ![PyTorch](https://cdn-images-1.medium.com/max/1200/1*KKADWARPMxHb-WMxCgW_xA.png)